VIDT-DAO/staking/README.md

 The `add` method takes a `rewardAmount` and `rewardDivider` parameter.
 If the amount is `10` and the divider is `1000`, the contract will pay out `10 / 1000 = 0.01` for every deposited token.

-It's possible to change the reward at a later time via the `update` method.
+It's possible to change the reward at a later time via the `set` method.

 ## Capped deposit